user-wu/SwinSOD/README.md

 # SwinSOD
-The code for paper "SwinSOD: Salient Object Detection using Swin-Transformer"
+Code release for paper "SwinSOD: Salient Object Detection using Swin-Transformer"

 The code will upload soon.